4dot/ShowMeTheMovie/README.md

 # README #

-iPhone app with Modern Architecture.
+- iPhone app with Modern Architecture.
+- This is iOS sample application that Using Apple Advanced UICollectionView library.

 Development environment:
 Xcode 7.1